SCHOOLS BY STATE

 Salary and Employment Facts for Kansas Forensic Psychologists

 The salary for a forensic psychologist in Kansas is quite competitive.
-The current average salary for a forensic psychologist is $74,000 per year.
+The current average salary for a forensic psychologist is $90,180 per year.
 Specialists will find that the majority of the best employment opportunities are going to be in the larger cities and municipalities in the state.
 The need for forensic specialists is going to rise in coming years, even in states such as Kansas.
+In fact, a 13% increase in the field is expected by 2024 in the state of Kansas.

 Kansas Forensic Sciences